Go to the main content

 Warming up faster than the rest of the world due to climate change, the Arctic region is becoming increasingly vulnerable to major disruptions in its finely balanced eco-, climate, and physical systems.

-The Arctic region, located at the northernmost point on our planet, has warmed more than twice as fast as the rest of the globe since the 1970’s, a phenomenon called Arctic amplification.
-This enhanced warming is expected to accelerate in the coming decades, posing considerable social, economic, and environmental challenges in the Arctic.
-Drastic changes in the state of the Arctic are already happening: most noticeably, sea-ice cover has shrunk by more than 40% since 1979, while evidence suggests a poleward migration of terrestrial and marine biomes in the past decades as well.
-The damages to the Arctic system from warming will lead to considerable social, economic, and environmental costs if contributions under the Paris Agreement are not implemented.
+Arctic warming is expected to accelerate in the coming decades, posing considerable social, economic, and environmental challenges locally and globally.
+Drastic changes in the state of the Arctic are already happening: most noticeably, sea-ice cover has shrunk by more than 40% since 1979, while evidence suggests a poleward migration of terrestrial and marine biomes in the past decades.
+The damages to the Arctic system from warming could lead to considerable social, economic, and environmental costs if contributions under the Paris Agreement are not implemented.

 Storylines